 The 2008 global financial crisis hit Puerto Rico especially hard, with the recession further lowering tax revenues, souring an early-2000s construction boom, and giving investors pause.
 The territorial government implemented austerity measures, including layoffs of public workers, that sent unemployment soaring.
 It also crafted dubious deals to balance its budget, including letting government agencies borrow from one another to pay back bonds.

 On top of that, experts say, much of this money was poorly spent.
 Leaders failed to parlay the billions of dollars they borrowed into strong institutions, a deficit laid bare by the natural disasters that have devastated Puerto Rico’s underfunded and poorly maintained infrastructure.
 Hurricane Maria brought ruin to the island in 2017, causing about three thousand deaths [PDF], knocking out the electrical power grid, and costing tens of billions of dollars.
 An earthquake at the start of 2020, the island’s strongest in a century, also created a power blackout.
+Months later, the pandemic exposed the territory’s disjointed and inefficient health system, which critics say has impeded care for coronavirus patients.

 These troubles have driven an exodus from the territory, further depressing economic activity, crippling schools and other institutions, and leaving fewer taxpayers to shoulder the debt.
 Of all living Puerto Ricans born on the island, more than half have moved elsewhere, with about 130,000 residents fleeing to the mainland after Hurricane Maria alone.
 More people of Puerto Rican descent now live on the mainland than on the island, and the territory’s population is predicted to fall by another 8 percent [PDF] by 2024.